AikaAsan/pizza-bistro/README.md

 This project was made to practice my Typescript and React skills as well as learn new ones.
 Project goals included to practice mainly front end side.
 Mock-up API is used as a backend to this project.
 However it appeared that it does not perform as expected when searching data.
 So I am in process of building my own backend and db for this project.

-UPD: Mock-up API was substituted by backened made with Express.js and MongoDB.
+UPD: Mock-up API was substituted by backend made with Express.js and MongoDB.
 github:  https://github.com/AikaAsan/pizza-bistro-backend

 The project is still work in progress and several features are being built.
 Currently I am working on "Build Your Own Pizza" feature.